-The London Festival of Architecture (LFA) is the world’s largest annual architecture festival.
+The London Festival of Architecture (LFA) is the world’s largest annual festival of architecture.
 The festival aims to support London’s architectural talent by enthusing and engaging with the public and finding new ways to look at familiar places.

-The festival began in 2004 and has since grown to become Europe's largest annual architecture festival.
-The festival attracts a vast public audience (approximately 400,000 people in 2017) and a global media audience of millions.
-The majority of events are free and are staged by a core festival programming team working alongside architectural and design practices and a group of trade partners including Taylor Maxwell.
+The festival began in 2004 and has since grown to become the world's largest annual architecture festival.
+The festival attracts a vast public audience (over 800,000 people a year) and a global media audience of millions.
+The majority of the 500+ events are free and staged by a core festival programming team, working alongside architectural and design practices and a group of professional programme supporters including Taylor Maxwell.

 Our London Bridge Showroom

 With over 350 different brick types on display, the showroom offers a unique facility to view examples from all the major manufacturers in the UK and Europe.
-Alongside the brick offering, other products on display include natural stone, cast stone, brick cladding, terracotta cladding, metal & mesh systems, stone cladding, timber flooring and precast concrete solutions.
-The showroom offers an unrivalled opportunity for architects and their clients to meet with our experience team and create and develop your project ideas.
+Alongside the brick offering, other products on display include natural stone, composite decking, cast stone, brick cladding, terracotta cladding, aluminium rainscreen systems, stone cladding and precast concrete solutions.
+The showroom offers an unrivalled opportunity for architects and their clients to meet with our experienced team and create and develop your project design ideas.

-Taylor Maxwell have been providing facade solutions to the construction industry for over 50 years.
-Our experienced external sales team, based across the UK, provide professional consultation on external building materials at all stages of the design process, supporting projects from design concept through to completion.
+Taylor Maxwell have been providing facade solutions to the construction industry for over 60 years.
+Our experienced teams based across the UK, provide professional consultation on external building materials at all stages of the design process, supporting projects from design concept through to completion.

-We work in close partnership with clients, architects and contractors to source and deliver the optimum choice of brick, cladding, masonry & precast concrete products that will meet their project requirements in terms of aesthetics, technical performance and budgets.
+We work in close partnership with clients, architects and contractors to source and deliver the optimum choice of brick, timber, cladding, masonry and offsite solutions that will meet their project requirements in terms of aesthetics, technical performance and budget.

-To achieve the best solution, and to ensure the most cost-effective approach, we recommend contacting us at an early stage of your project, so that we can provide the maximum technical input.
+To achieve the best solution and to ensure the most cost-effective approach, we recommend contacting us at an early stage of your project, so that we can provide the maximum input and guidance.